 1. Mkati city

-Makati is considered as the financial center of the Philippines, with numerous multinational companies and financial institutions having their headquarters located in the city.
-It is located in the Metro Manila region of the country, with a total land area of 27.36 square kilometers.
+Makati is considered the financial centre of the Philippines, with numerous multinational companies and financial institutions headquartered in the city.
+It is located in the Metro Manila region of the country, with a total land area of 27.36 square kilometres.

 As of the latest census conducted in 2020, the population of Makati stands at 601,893.
-The city has a highly urbanized population with a population density of 22,000 people per square kilometer.
-Makati is also known for its upscale residential neighborhoods, shopping centers, and entertainment districts.
+The city has a highly urbanized population density of 22,000 per square kilometre.
+Makati is known for its upscale residential neighbourhoods, shopping centres, and entertainment districts.

-Makati is governed by a local government unit headed by the Mayor, who is responsible for the city’s management and development.
-The city has a diverse economy, with a significant portion of its workforce engaged in the service sector.
-In addition to being the financial hub of the country, Makati is also a center for real estate, tourism, and cultural activities.
+Makati is governed by a local government unit headed by the Mayor, responsible for the city’s management and development.
+The city has a diverse economy, with a significant portion of its workforce in the service sector.
+In addition to being the country’s financial hub, Makati is also a centre for real estate, tourism, and cultural activities.

-In terms of transportation, Makati is connected to other cities in Metro Manila through several major highways, including the South Luzon Expressway and Epifanio de los Santos Avenue (EDSA).
-The city also has its own public transportation system, with buses and jeepneys providing transport services within and outside of the city.
+Regarding transportation, Makati is connected to other cities in Metro Manila through several major highways, including the South Luzon Expressway and Epifanio de los Santos Avenue (EDSA).
+The city also has its public transportation system, with buses and jeepneys providing transport services within and outside the city.

-Overall, Makati is a bustling metropolis that offers a dynamic mix of business, leisure, and cultural activities.
+Makati is a bustling metropolis with a dynamic mix of business, leisure, and cultural activities.
 With its strategic location, diverse economy, and modern infrastructure, Makati is poised to remain one of the top cities in the Philippines for years to come.

 2. Quezon City

-Quezon City is one of the richest and most populous cities in the Philippines.
-Located in the National Capital Region (NCR), it is the largest city in terms of land area, covering 166.2 square kilometers.
+Quezon City is one of the most populated cities in the western Philippines.
+Located in the National Capital Region (NCR), it is the largest city in terms of land area, covering 166.2 square kilometres.

 As of the latest census conducted in 2020, Quezon City has a population of 2.96 million people, making it the most populous city in the Philippines.
 The city has a diverse population, with various ethnic and linguistic groups residing within its borders.
-The predominant language spoken in Quezon City is Filipino, which is the national language of the Philippines.
+The predominant language spoken in Quezon City is Filipino, the Philippines’ national language.

 Quezon City is home to many important government institutions, including the Batasang Pambansa Complex, which serves as the headquarters of the Philippine House of Representatives.
 It also hosts several major universities, such as the University of the Philippines Diliman, Ateneo de Manila University, and Miriam College.

-Aside from being a center for government and education, Quezon City is also known for its vibrant culture and entertainment scene.
-The city is home to several popular malls and commercial centers, such as the Ayala Fairview Terraces, Trinoma, and SM City North EDSA.
-These malls offer a wide range of shopping, dining, and entertainment options for locals and tourists alike.
+Aside from being a centre for government and education, Quezon City is also known for its vibrant culture and entertainment scene.
+The city has several popular malls and commercial centres, such as the Ayala Fairview Terraces, Trinoma, and SM City North EDSA.
+These malls offer many shopping, dining, and entertainment options for locals and tourists alike.

-One of the most iconic landmarks in Quezon City is the Quezon Memorial Circle, which serves as a tribute to the city’s namesake, former Philippine President Manuel Quezon.
-The circle features a large monument of the president, as well as several museums and parks.
+One of the most iconic landmarks in Quezon City is the Quezon Memorial Circle, a tribute to the city’s namesake, former Philippine President Manuel Quezon.
+The circle features a large monument of the president and several museums and parks.

 Overall, Quezon City is a thriving and bustling metropolis that offers a unique blend of history, culture, and modernity.
 Its large population and diverse community make it a hub for economic and social activity in the Philippines.